 Women's Legal Landmarks

-The Women’s Legal Landmarks Project was a unique interdisciplinary collaboration involving over 80 feminist legal and history scholars identifying, researching and producing critical accounts of key legal ‘landmarks’ (events, cases and statutes) for women in the UK and Ireland.
 Each landmark marks an important stage or turning point in women’s engagement with law and law reform.
 Together they cover a range of topics, including the right to vote, sex discrimination, marital property, forced marriage, prostitution, rape, twitter abuse and the ordination of women bishops as well as the life stories of a number of women who were the first to undertake key legal roles and positions.
-The Project was led by Erika Rackley and Rosemary Auchmuty.
+The Women’s Legal Landmarks Project is led by Erika Rackley and Rosemary Auchmuty.